JoshLoecker/MAPT/README.md

 ### <ins>Singularty</ins>
 1. If you are working on a cluster, Singularity may already be installed; this is the case with SciNet.
 If Singularity is not installed, follow the instructions: [Install Singularity](https://singularity.lbl.gov/install-linux)
-2. Begin downloading the Pipeline Container by running:<br>
+2. Begin downloading the Pipeline Container by executing the following command in a terminal window:<br>
 	`singularity pull docker://joshloecker/pipeline:latest`

 	a) This will begin downloading the Docker container and converting it to a Singularity container